pivotal/docs-tap/overview.md

 guardrails, making those considerations mostly invisible to developers.
 Starting with the templates, developers turn source code into a container and get a URL to test their app in minutes.

-After the container is built, updating it happens automatically every time there’s a new code commit or dependency patch.
+After the container is built, it updates every time there’s a new code commit or dependency patch.
 And connecting to other applications and data, regardless of how they’re built or what kind of infrastructure they run on, has never been easier, thanks to an internal API management portal.